C-Anirudh/loadable-kernel-modules/hello-world-module/README.md

 # hello.c

-This is a simple Kernel Loadable module that prints messages to the kernel log.
+This is a simple Loadable Kernel module that prints messages to the kernel log.
-It prints -
-    `I am loaded` when it is loaded into the kernel `Bye, I am unloaded` when it is unloaded from the kernel
+It prints `I am loaded` when it is loaded into the kernel and `Bye, I am unloaded` when it is unloaded from the kernel.

 ## Installation